 KEEP NATIONAL AND DEPARTMENT HEADQUARTERS INFORMED: If your address changes during the year, or if your Post votes to increase its dues during the year, notify National Headquarters and Department Headquarters immediately.
 Most incorrect information appearing on dues reminders or in mailing results from a lack of information rather than a direct error.
 Death or change of address of a member must also be reported promptly.

-YOUR BOOKKEEPING: Quartermaster's Ledger No. 4204 (Supply Department \$29.00) should be used for regular Post business.
-Make entries in this book regularly.
-Do not trust your memory.
-Post them as often as possible.
-Balance your books each month, reconciling them with your bank statement.
-If you do not understand the system, ask another Post Quartermaster or you Department Quartermaster to help you set them up.
+YOUR BOOKKEEPING: Balance your books each month, reconciling them with your bank statement.
+If you do not understand the system, ask another Post Quartermaster or your Department Quartermaster to help you set them up.